Back to top

 • Animations and simulations.

-The work carried out during the Design Studio is ultimately showcased at the beginning of the following academic year during the Geneva Seminar (the annual public event of the FBA), and in the publication of a Recommendations Handout for stakeholders.
+The output of the Design Studio is showcased at the start of the following academic year during the Geneva Seminar, the annual public event of the FBA, and in the publication of a Recommendations Handout for stakeholders.

 Design Studio 2024 | 1st to 12th July